scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 5. The remote SIG receives the SCION packet and decapsulates the original IP packet.
 It then forwards the packet to the final IP destination using standard local IP routing.

 ## SIG Framing
 IP packets are encapsulated over SCION/UDP into SIG frames.
+While in principle, a pair of SIGs may use other tunneling protocols, existing deployments leverage SIG framing as described here.
+TODO: @oncilla @shitz could you say something about why this framing and not existing protocol?
+Is it because of MTU?

 There may be multiple IP packets in a single SIG frame, and a single IP packet may be split into multiple SIG frames.
 A pair of SIGs establishes a SIG tunneling session.
-TODO: how?.
+TODO: how are the sessions established?
+Is a session mapped to a single path?
 Within each session there may be multiple streams which is useful to distinguish between traffic sent by different SIG instances.
 For example, if an ingress SIG is restarted, it will create a new Stream ID for each session so the egress SIG will know that the new frame with a new Stream ID does not carry trailing part of the unfinished IP packet from a different stream.
+TODO: text above here seems contradicting.
+If a SIG is restarted, shouldn't it use a new session ID?

 Each SIG frame has a sequence number that is used by the egress SIG to reassemble the encapsulated IP packets within a stream.